AndresRTejedor/Mold/docs/source/example_LM_mw.md

 $$\langle Nw \rangle=4184\cdot c_1 /(nkT\cdot 8.314\cdot T)$$

+Please note that the temperature must be recalculated to consider only the water molecules since the LAMMPS `thermo` considers all the particles to estimate the system temperature (in real units).

-6. Plot the different curves of well occupancy for the different radii.
+7. Plot the different curves of well occupancy for the different radii.
 The result should look similar to the figure below

 ![Step-3](../figs/LatticeMold/Fig3.png "Well_ocu")